chalatz/tours/pages/tours/guided/best-off.md

 **BREAK FOR LUNCH AT THE SEA**

 Your return journey from Lindos will include a stop for some delicious snacks and lunch at a picturesque seaside village right near the Mediterranean Sea's edge. (at your own expense).
 Here, you can indulge in the best that **Greek Gastronomy** has to offer, including fresh seafood, local cuisine and excellent local wines.

+**OLIVE OIL, WINE & HONEY TASTE**

+Next stop is for Olive Oil Taste.
+Here you can taste a big variety of different **flavors of olive oil infused with dried herbs**, examples include chilies, thyme, hot peppers, rosemary, garlic, oregano.
+You can also taste some of the local excellent Wines and Honey.
+Entrance Fee: 3 Euros per person.
+(Stop Visit Taste Photos)

 **COASTAL ROAD OF FALIRAKI AND KALLITHEA**